eduardosasso/lightapi/README.md

 # ApiUrl.io
 Quickly design and prototype API's.
-Describe your data structure declaratively.
+Ddescribe your data structure using a Hash format.
-Get test data automatically based on your input.
+Get JSON test data automatically based on your input.

 ## Use cases
 A classical example would be something like this - you're a mobile engineer and you need a new API but it takes forever for the backend guys to build it so you are pretty much blocked until they have something to show.

-Using ApiUrl.io you can collaboratively design the API and work in independently, your team mate building the real API can use the prototype you guys created as a baseline and you the iOS engineer can start building and simply replace the API endpoint when the official API is ready.
+Using ApiUrl.io you can prototype the API in collaboration and work independently your team mate can code the real API using the prototype you guys designed as a baseline and you the iOS engineer can also start building and simply replace the endpoint when the official API is ready!

 ## Demo
 ```